Case Summary: Mirror Newspapers Ltd v Harrison (1982)

 In this situation the reader will view the plaintiff with suspicion, concluding that he is a person suspected by the police of having committed the offence and that they have ground for laying a charge against him.
 But this does not warrant the conclusion that by reporting the fact of arrest and charge a newspaper is imputing that the person concerned is guilty.

-Principle: The ordinary reasonable person will not convey and imputation which is based off prejudices and factually incorrect beliefs.
+Principle: The ordinary reasonable person will not convey an imputation which is based-off prejudices and factually incorrect beliefs.

 At per Mason J with Gibbs CJ, Wilson J, and Brennan J in agreement:

 A distinction needs to be drawn between the reader's understanding of what the newspaper is saying and judgments or conclusions which he may reach as a result of his own beliefs and prejudices.
 It is one thing to say that a statement is capable of bearing an imputation defamatory of the plaintiff because the ordinary reasonable reader would understand it in that sense, drawing on his own knowledge and experience of human affairs in order to reach that result.
 It is quite another thing to say that a statement is capable of bearing such an imputation merely because it excites in some readers a belief or prejudice from which they proceed to arrive at a conclusion unfavourable to the plaintiff.
 The defamatory quality of the published material is to be determined by the first, not by the second, proposition.

 The matter was not capable of conveying the imputation that the plaintiff was guilty of a criminal offence.